-19. Starting in 1956, to protect Kentucky workers (who from the beginning would be required to contribute their own monies to these pension trusts), Kentucky (i) created KRS to be overseen by Trustees via the Kentucky Pension Law ("KPL"), (ii) designated KRS's pension assets as "trust funds," KY.
-REV. STAT. § 386B.10-020;7 (iii) established (in part) the legal duties of trustees, officers and other fiduciaries who dealt with KRS's funds, KY.
+Starting in 1956, to protect Kentucky workers (who from the beginning 20. would be required to contribute their own monies to these pension trusts), Kentucky (i) created KRS to be overseen by Trustees via the Kentucky Pension Law ("KPL"), (ii) designated KRS's pension assets as "trust funds," Ky.
+Rev. Stat. § 386B.10-020;8 (iii) established (in part) the legal duties of trustees, officers and other fiduciaries who dealt with KRS's funds, Ky.
 REV. STAT. §§ 61.645(15), 61.650(1)(c)-(d); and (iv) set the standards of misconduct required in an action brought by "any person" against KRS's Trustees to recover "monetary damages for KRS" due to their breaches of statutory duties to KRS.
-KY.
-REV. STAT. § 61.645(15)(e)-(f).
+Ky.
+Rev. Stat. § 61.645(15)(e)-(f).
 The original pension benefits from the defined benefit plan were protected by an inviolable contract provision benefit.
 Later, insurance and COLA benefits were added.
 Both of these benefits were expressly denied "inviolable contract" protections.
-KY.
-REV. STAT. §§ 61.691(2)6), recognized, the extraordinary economic times - and the possibility of unthinkable stresses on citizens and governments - cannot be ignored.
+Ky.
+Rev. Stat. §§ 61.691(2)6), 61.702(8)(e).
+In 2013, a new Hybrid Cash pension/insurance plan was created for post-January 1, 2014 hires/new members which involves a Hybrid Cash Balance Plan, individual retirement accounts with a retirement benefit that varies based on KRS's stewardship and investment performance over the working life of a member of the plan.
+All of the benefits of the Hybrid Cash Balance Plan were expressly denied "inviolable contract" protection.
+Ky.
+REV. STAT. § 61.692(2)(a).

-&lt;sup>7 This abbreviation is used in lieu of the more commonly used "KRS," to avoid confusion with the Kentucky Retirement System.
+&lt;sup>8 This abbreviation is used in lieu of the more commonly used "KRS," to avoid confusion with the Kentucky Retirement System.
 As used herein, the acronym "KRS" refers to the Kentucky Retirement System.